-- 7.2 In making the arrangements, Sidmouth College will take into account that many of the medical conditions that require support at school will affect quality of life and may be life-threatening.
+- time for the start of the relevant school term.
+In other cases, such as a new diagnosis or children moving to Sidmouth College, mid-term, we will make every effort to ensure that arrangements are put in place within two weeks. - 7.2 In making the arrangements, the College will take into account that many of the medical conditions that require support at school will affect quality of life and may be life-threatening.
 We will also acknowledge that some will be more obvious than others.
 We will therefore ensure that the focus is on the needs of each individual child and how their medical condition impacts on their school life.
-Sidmouth College will ensure that arrangements give Parents/Carers and students confidence in Sidmouth College's ability to provide effective support for medical conditions in school.
-The arrangements will show an understanding of how medical conditions impact on a child's ability to learn, as well as increase their confidence and promote selfcare.
+Sidmouth College will ensure that arrangements give Parents/Carers and students confidence in the College's ability to provide effective support for medical conditions in school.
+The arrangements will show an understanding of how medical conditions impact on a child's ability to learn, as well as increase their confidence and promote self-care.
 We will ensure that staff are properly trained to provide the support that students need.
-Sidmouth College will ensure that arrangements are clear and unambiguous about the need to actively support students with medical conditions to participate in school trips and visits, or in sporting activities, and not prevent them from doing so.
-Sidmouth College will make arrangements for the inclusion of students in such activities with any adjustments as required unless evidence from a clinician such as a GP states that this is not possible.
-Sidmouth College will make sure that no child with a medical condition is denied admission or prevented from attending Sidmouth College because arrangements for their medical condition have not been made.
+The Academy will ensure that arrangements are clear and unambiguous about the need to actively support students with medical conditions to participate in school trips and visits, or in sporting activities, and not prevent them from doing so.
+The College will make arrangements for the inclusion of students in such activities with any adjustments as required unless evidence from a clinician such as a GP states that this is not possible.
+The The College will make sure that no child with a medical condition is denied admission or prevented from attending the College because arrangements for their medical condition have not been made.
 However, in line with our Safeguarding duties, we will ensure that students' health is not put at unnecessary risk from, for example infectious diseases.
-We will therefore not accept a child in school at times where it would be detrimental to the health of that child or others. - 7.3 Sidmouth College does not have to wait for a formal diagnosis before providing support to students.
+We will therefore not accept a child in school at times where it would be detrimental to the health of that child or others. - 7.3 The College does not have to wait for a formal diagnosis before providing support to students.
 In cases where a student's medical condition is unclear, or where there is a difference of opinion, judgements will be needed about what support to provide based on the available evidence.
 This would normally involve some form of medical evidence and consultation with Parents/Carers.
 Where evidence conflicts, some degree of challenge may be necessary to ensure that the right support can be put in place.
-This will usually be led by the Principal, or SENCo.
+This will usually be led the Headteacher, or SENCo.
 Following the discussions an Individual Health Care Plan will be put in place. - 7.4 Where a child has an Individual Health Care Plan, this should clearly define what constitutes an emergency and explain what to do, including ensuring that all relevant staff are aware of emergency symptoms and procedures.
-Other students in Sidmouth College should know what to do in general terms, such as informing a teacher immediately if they think help is needed.
+Other students in the College should know what to do in general terms, such as informing a teacher immediately if they think help is needed.
 If a child (regardless of whether they have an Individual Health Care Plan) needs to be taken to hospital, staff should stay with the child until the Parent/Carer arrives, or accompany a child taken to hospital by ambulance.
 If a child should need to be driven to hospital then the child should be accompanied by two adults; one to drive and a first aider to remain with the child.